pdxparrot/assets/SETUP.md

     * Set the SceneTester as the Scene Tester Prefab in the GameStateManager
 * InputManager
   * Create an empty Prefab and add the InputManager component to it
+  * Create an InputData in Data/Data and attach it to the manager
   * Attach the EventSystem prefab
 * LocalizationManager
   * Create an empty Prefab and add the LocalizationManager component to it
   * Create a LocalizationData in Data/Data and attach it to the manager
 * NetworkManager
   * Create an empty Prefab and add the (not Unity) NetworkManager component to it
-  * Uncheck Don't Destroy on Load
+  * Uncheck Don't Destroy on Load if networking is enabled
 * ObjectPoolManager
   * Create an empty Prefab and add the ObjectPoolManager component to it
 * SaveGameManager